htcondor/htcondor/docs/admin-manual/security.rst

     ``READ`` and ``WRITE`` access.

 ``CONFIG``
-    This access level is required to modify a daemon’s configuration using the *condor\_config\_val* command.
+    This access level is required to modify a daemon's configuration using the *condor\_config\_val* command.
 By default, this level of access can change any configuration parameters of an HTCondor pool, except those specified in the ``condor_config.root`` configuration